Campus PD

-Campus PD was an American television show on G4.
+Campus PD is an American television show on G4.
 The show was produced by the UK-based production company Cineflix Productions, who also produced American Pickers (which airs on the History Channel in the United States) as well as Canadian Pickers (which airs on Canada's History Television).

-The show was similar in style and tone to the TV series Cops.
-Unlike Cops, Campus PD focused specifically on college and university campuses and towns and the authorities who patrol them, either using local police departments or the on-campus police departments maintained autonomously by the universities themselves.
+The show is similar in style and tone to the TV series Cops.
+Unlike Cops, Campus PD focuses specifically on college and university campuses and towns and the authorities who patrol them, either using local police departments or the on-campus police departments maintained autonomously by the universities themselves.
 Filming takes place at various locations across the country.
 The theme song for the first two seasons was The Clash song "Police on My Back".

-From January 10, 2017 to the Fall season, reruns of Campus PD were seen on cable network Spike.
+From January 10, 2017 to the fall season, reruns of Campus PD were seen on cable network Spike.